Mahtomedi, Minnesota: Education

 In addition to the Mahtomedi Public School District, Mahtomedi also is home to the St. Jude of the Lake School.
-St. Jude's is a private catholic school that educates students from preschool to sixth grade.
-They will be adding a seventh grade in Fall 2022, followed by an eighth grade in Fall 2023.
+St. Jude's is a private catholic school that educates students from preschool to eighth grade.

 Half of Century College, a member of the MNSCU system, is located in Mahtomedi.
 The other half is located in White Bear Lake, which is the mailing address for the college.
 Century Avenue, which runs north and south, is the dividing line between Washington and Ramsey counties and between White Bear Lake and Mahtomedi.
 A long footbridge extends between the West Campus and East Campus of Century College.

 High School Athletics

 The school colors of Mahtomedi Senior High School are blue and gold and the mascot is the Zephyr.
 Mahtomedi is well known for its girls' soccer and also for its high school football team.
 The girls team won the state championship in 2004, 2005, 2006, 2008, 2017, 2018, and 2019.
 The football team won the state championship in 2005 in an overtime win against the Academy of Holy Angels.
 On November 5, 2009, Mahtomedi's Boys Varsity soccer team won its first state championship against Hermantown.
 The Mahtomedi Zephyr gymnastics team has also won state 10 times, winning their first in 1982.
 The Mahtomedi Girls' tennis team also won their first state title in 2016 against the Edina Hornets who had won the past 19 years prior.
-Most recently, the Mahtomedi Boys’ hockey team won state in 2020.
+Most recently, the Mahtomedi Boys’ Hockey Team won the state championship in 2023 as well as in 2020.
 The Zephyr mascot originally came from the 1930s car Lincoln Zephyr.
 However, the Zephyr mascot currently references Zephyrus, the Greek god of the west wind.